vanshsharmaji28/vanshsharmaji28/README.md

 ## About

-ECE undergrad at LNMIIT Jaipur — currently heads-down in DSA, building full-stack products, and exploring AI/ML systems.
-Targeting a software engineering internship at a top MNC by 3rd year.
+Currently heads-down in DSA, building full-stack products, and exploring AI/ML systems.
+Targeting a software engineering internship at a top MNC.

 When I'm not coding — cars, F1, cosmology, and philosophy.